The 4th Annual

 Poster Presentation (Graduate Students Only): In addition to the standard sessions, graduate students are invited to submit proposals for a poster presentation.
 Posters will be displayed in the lobby, and conference attendees will vote on the presentation that best addresses the conference theme.

 Who Should Attend?

-First and foremost, this conference is designed to share ideas amongst the faculty who are in the classrooms, engaging our learners.
+First and foremost, NEXT is designed to share ideas amongst the faculty who are in the classrooms, engaging our learners.
 This is an opportunity to learn about the strategies we use to promote active learning, and overcome challenges that every educator encounters.
 This is a conference where we share both scholarship and practical applications of new technologies.

 Instructional Designers/Educational Technologists/Instructional Support Staff